Highly Professional Speech and Language Therapists in Kent.

 Arwen is able to visit your child at their home or at their pre-school, nursery or school.
 She is able to provide outreach visits to the following areas (as well as others):

 Zoe Swayne, BSc, MHCPC, MRCSLT

-Zoe’s current NHS role within a specialist resource-based provision allows her to provide intensive levels of therapy to children with complex language and / or speech disorders.
+Most recently, Zoe has worked within a specialist resource-based provision, providing intensive levels of therapy to primary school children with complex language and / or speech disorders.
 From this she has seen the significant impact that timely, engaging and fun therapy can have on children’s progress.
-She has also developed specialist skills in working with children who stammer, and has a particular interest in working with children in care.
+She also has specialist skills in working with children who stammer, and has a particular interest in working with children in care.

 Zoe is passionate about making a difference to the lives of children and young people by supporting them to reach their full communication potential through joint target setting and fun therapy sessions.

 Areas where Zoe can provide outreach visits include (but are not limited to) the following:

 Sarah qualified as a Speech and Language Therapist in 2010.
 She has worked as part of a team of Speech Therapists developing assessment and therapy tools for school-aged children, and providing training on assessment of speech and language skills to teaching assistants and teachers across the UK.

 Sarah has experience of working in schools and nurseries, with children aged 2-16.
 She can support families and schools with a variety of communication needs, including speech delays and speech disorders, developmental language disorder, social communication difficulties and stammering.
 She can carry out home visits, nursery visits or schools visits and her working times are flexible to fit around your family life.